hugoledoux/startinpy/docs/howitworks.md

 Which outputs this below.
 Notice first that there are a total of 6 vertices: the 5 we inserted plus the infinite vertex (at index-0 with infinity coordinates `[inf inf inf]`).
-Notice also no finite triangles refers to the vertex 0.
+Notice also that no finite triangle refers to the vertex 0.

 ```
 [[inf inf inf]